State estimation of marine vessels affected by waves by unmanned aerial vehicles

-An important aspect of any tight multi-robot collaboration is mutual localization among the teammates \cite{uvdd2}.
-Relative states between \acp{UAV} and \acp{USV}, which consist of position, orientation, velocity, and angular velocity, are required in most of complex multi-robot missions \cite{uav_usv_ladning_tor}.
-Using this information, the \ac{UAV} can precisely follow the \ac{USV} \cite{uav_follow_usv}, explore different parts of the environment \cite{usv_uav_hurricane_wilma2}, or land on the \ac{USV} \cite{uav_usv_landing4, uav_usv_landing_parakh, uav_usv_landing3, uav_usv_landing2, uav_usv_landing, uav_usv_landing5}.
+An important aspect of any tight multi-robot collaboration is mutual localization among the teammates \citep{uvdd2}.
+Relative states between \acp{UAV} and \acp{USV}, which consist of position, orientation, velocity, and angular velocity, are required in most of complex multi-robot missions \citep{uav_usv_ladning_tor}.
+Using this information, the \ac{UAV} can precisely follow the \ac{USV} \citep{prochazka2024ModelPredictiveControlbased, uav_follow_usv}, explore different parts of the environment \citep{usv_uav_hurricane_wilma2}, or land on the \ac{USV} \citep{prochazka2024ModelPredictiveControlbased, uav_usv_landing5, zhang2024RobustAutonomousLandinga, uav_usv_landing_parakh, uav_usv_landing3, kwak2022AutonomousUAVTarget, Xu2020_vision, uav_usv_landing2}.
 The landing task was selected as a key study of the approach presented in this paper due to its sensitivity to precise data.
-In order to land on the \ac{USV}, the \ac{UAV} requires accurate localization and state estimation of the landing platform placed onboard the \ac{USV} \cite{uav_usv_landing4} and motion prediction of the \ac{USV} in case of the rough sea surface.
+In order to land on the \ac{USV}, the \ac{UAV} requires accurate localization and state estimation of the landing platform placed onboard the \ac{USV} \citep{prochazka2024ModelPredictiveControlbased} and motion prediction of the \ac{USV} in case of the rough sea surface (\reffig{fig:usv_uav}).

-The ability of the \ac{UAV} to land on the \ac{USV} in all weather and sea conditions is required for battery recharging, as \ac{UAV} flight time is greatly limited by battery capacity \cite{uav_usv_design_platform}.
-Other examples include unloading cargo carried by the \ac{UAV} \cite{uav_dock_stations} and transporting the \ac{UAV} to the area of its operation \cite{usv_uav_platform}.
-The \ac{USV} can also provide a safe docking spot for the \ac{UAV} in the event of inclement weather \cite{uav_usv_design_platform}.
-A safe landing, while avoiding critical situations leading to damage to the aerial vehicle as shown in \reffig{fig:uav_usv_landing_motivation}, requires designing a robust approach for estimating and predicting \ac{USV} states with 6 \acp{DOF} affected by wave motions and multi-sensor perception for various weather conditions, as presented in this paper.
+The ability of the \ac{UAV} to land on the \ac{USV} in all weather and sea conditions is required for battery recharging, as \ac{UAV} flight time is greatly limited by battery capacity \citep{uav_usv_design_platform}.
+Other examples include unloading cargo carried by the \ac{UAV} \citep{uav_dock_stations} and transporting the \ac{UAV} to the area of its operation \citep{usv_uav_platform}.
+The \ac{USV} can also provide a safe docking spot for the \ac{UAV} in the event of inclement weather \citep{uav_usv_design_platform}.
+A safe landing, while avoiding critical situations leading to damage to the aerial vehicle as shown in \reffig{fig:uav_usv_landing_motivation}, requires designing a robust approach for estimating and predicting \ac{USV} states with 6 \acp{DOF}, as well as multi-sensor perception for various weather conditions, as presented in this paper.